 This is a super simple craft for letters from Bethany at Thrifty Pittsburgh Girl.
 Here are some of the things I love about it:

 - It can be reused.

 - Easy to store.

-- Helps your toddler learn the shapes of the letters in a fun way.
+- It helps your toddler learn the shapes of the letters in a fun way.

 - Minimal mess

 Bethany also has “26 Children’s Books: A-Z Inspiration”, another great article that helps reinforce letters.

 Amy at Wildflower Ramblings has resources for different age groups.
 She covers topics for homeschool, tot school, and preschool.

 This article is also using a letter of the week, but with Montessori type of learning activities.
 This post is great because there are also other useful learning activities that go along with the letter for that week.